Pacific Harbour maintenance dredging, Bribie Island

 How is the project funded?

-The cost of maintenance dredging and spoil disposal is funded by the Pacific Harbour Canal Maintenance Special Charge levied by Council to the canal fronting rateable land within Pacific Harbour.
+The Pacific Harbour Canal Maintenance Special Charge funds the cost of maintenance dredging and spoil disposal.
+This charge is levied on the canal fronting rateable land within Pacific Harbour.

-The dredged material will be transported by a temporary, submerged pipeline across Pumicestone Passage and a short way up Ningi Creek.
-The temporary pipeline will have a diameter of approximately 300-400 mm and a total length of approximately seven kilometres.
-To help move the dredged sediment, three to five booster pumps will be used along the length of the pipeline.
-One booster pump is expected to be placed onshore near the entrance to Pacific Harbour and the others on small floating pontoons/barges.
-The booster pumps and pipeline will be temporarily secured in place for the duration of the project using anchors.
+The temporary pipeline will have a diameter of approximately 300 to 400 millimetres.
+It will be approximately seven kilometres in length.
+To help move the dredged sediment, three booster pumps will be used along the length of the pipeline.
+The booster pumps and pipeline will be secured in place for the duration of the project using anchors.

 During the dredging campaign, residents may notice temporary impacts as detailed: